dalitun/applications/blueprint-3tiers-autoscaling/README_EN.md

-# 5 Minutes Stacks, episode 27 : Blueprint 3 tier#
+# 5 Minutes Stacks, episode 27 : Blueprint 3 tier Autoscaling #

-## Episode 27 : Blueprint 3 tier
+## Episode 27 : Blueprint 3 tier Autoscaling

 This blueprint will help you to set up a 3-tier architecture.
 We have automated the deployment of various nodes component architecture.